Queens-Rocket-Engineering-Team/Avionics-23-25/Hardware/Subcircuits/README.md

 # Subcircuits

 This directory is for KiCAD projects containing subcircuits to be used in larger projects.
+Their status or function is not verified.